abhaydee/CSYE7374-AgileBoard/README.md

------------ CSYE 7374 FINAL PROJECT ------------
+-----CSYE 7374 FINAL PROJECT---------

-Operating Instructions:
+GUIDELINES & Operating Instructions:

-• This is a Command Line Application hence all inputs and outputs are from and to the console.
-No graphical user interface is implemented.
+This project is implemented as a Command Line Interface (CLI) application, meaning all interactions occur via the console with text-based input and output.
+No graphical user interface (GUI) is provided.
-• User Interface is menu-driven, please refer to the options given to the user some options to move to the next step or to go back.
+The user interface is structured as a menu-driven system.
+Follow the provided options to proceed to the next step or navigate back.

-A. Account has:
+A. Account Structure:

-• role: Enumeration of TeamLeader / TeamMember.
+Role: An enumeration representing either a TeamLeader or TeamMember.
-• id: Int
+ID: Integer value that uniquely identifies an account.
-• username: String.
+Username: String that serves as the account identifier.
-• password: String.
+Password: String used for authentication.
-• displayName: String.
+DisplayName: A string that holds the name displayed for the user.

-B. Task has the following properties:
+B. Task Structure:

-• description: String.
+Description: A string providing details about the task.
-• status: Enumeration of TODO/DOING/DONE.
+Status: An enumeration with possible values: TODO, DOING, DONE.
-• id: Int.
+ID: Integer value that uniquely identifies a task.
-• assignedMember: Whatever type you select.
+AssignedMember: The type of this field depends on your implementation.

-C. Team leader is able to:
+C. Capabilities of a Team Leader:

-• Create Task.
+Create new tasks.
-• Update Task (update property: description & assignedMember).
+Update existing tasks (including modifying the description and reassigning the member responsible).
-• View Tasks.
+View all tasks.
-• Delete Task.
+Delete tasks.

-D. Team member is able to:
+D. Capabilities of a Team Member:

-• View Tasks that are assigned to him.
+View tasks specifically assigned to them.
-• Update Task (update property: status).
+Update the status of their tasks.

-Edge Cases Covered:
+Edge Cases Considered:

-• When a member has >= 2 DOING tasks, this member should not be assigned new tasks.
+If a team member already has two or more tasks marked as DOING, they cannot be assigned additional tasks.
-• When a task is in DOING status, it should not be deleted or assigned to a new member.
+Tasks marked as DOING cannot be deleted or reassigned to another member.
-• When a task is in DONE status, it should not be assigned to a new member.
+Tasks marked as DONE cannot be reassigned to a different member.